 Rapid growth in population over the past two decades has led to an increase in travel demand, resulting in congestion and an exponential increase in conflicts that arise because of human interaction, off- and on network characteristics, and other associated factors.
 To better cater the increase in demand and reduce congestion, a federally-funded, state-administered program known as Highway Safety Implementation Program (HSIP) is legislated.
 The goal of HSIP is to achieve a significant reduction in fatalities and serious injuries on public roads.
 One of the requirements of HSIP for state agencies is to report Annual Average Daily Traffic (AADT) on all paved public roads (includes functionally classified major and local roads) and develop safety performance measures.
 A significant amount of resources (time and money) are spent by agencies to collect AADT on these road links.
 However, resource constraints limit agencies from collecting AADT data for all the links, particularly local functionally classified public roads.
 Such limitations can be offset using robust models that help estimate AADT on functionally classified major and local roads.

-The objectives of the proposed research project are: 1) to review AADT and vehicle miles traveled (VMT) generation methods for functionally classified major and local roads, along with how other state DOT’s are meeting the HSIP AADT requirements, 2) to identify requirements to quantify VMT on local functionally classified roads, 3) to develop sustainable and repeatable models to estimate VMT for local functionally classified roads by area type (region, Division or County), 4) to monitor requirements so as to validate and calibrate the models to improve their predictive performance, and, 5) to estimate statewide local VMT (in tabular and geospatial formats) as well as to develop and recommend growth factors for continuously estimating AADT and VMT of local functionally classified roads.
+The objectives of the proposed research project are: 1) to review AADT and vehicle miles traveled (VMT) generation methods, 2) to survey how other state departments of transportation are meeting the Highway Safety Improvement Program (HSIP) AADT requirements, 3) to develop models to estimate AADT on local roads, 4) to validate and calibrate the models to improve their predictability, and, 5) to recommend growth factors for continuously estimating AADT and VMT on local roads.